ndom91/shipvideo-local/README.md

-# LaunchVideo, local Claude Code edition
+# LaunchVideo - local Claude Code edition

 Paste a URL or a prompt, get a 20 to 40 second launch video.
-No video model:
+No video model required.

 Claude Code writes a single HTML film, then your computer renders it frame by frame in headless Chromium and records it with ffmpeg.
 Compatible with whatever Claude Code login you use (subscription or API key).